pruthiraj-11/Daily_Tracker/README.md

-# Tracky : Track your goals
+# Daily Tracker : Track your goals

 ## 🔗 Download the App